Holiday Kids Bike Program

 Service clubs and groups can schedule your own work party time with one of our experienced volunteers.
 We have some Sundays set aside for group requests: Oct.
 10, Nov.
 14 and Dec.
 5. Other dates may also be arranged.

 Request a group work party by emailing Executive Director Christy Cowley.

 Donate kids bikes

 Donated kids bikes must be in excellent condition.
 We can replace worn tires and torn seats, but rusty and broken bikes are not a gift – to us or kids at Christmas.

 Little kid bikes are great.
 We also need larger bikes for older kids – with 20 and 24-inch wheels.

 We accept bike donations on Saturdays from noon to 3:45 p.m., and by appointment.

-We can put $10 to $20 in new parts on a bike to make it safe and shiny for the kids.
-That adds up to about $1,500 in tires, seats, handlebar grips, etc. We also pay for snacks and incentives to keep our volunteers happy.
+We put about $30 in new parts on each bike to make it safe and shiny for the kids.
+We also purchase new helmets to go with each bike.

 Consider a financial donation to support kids bikes for low income families in our community.

 Thanks to the Stillaguamish Tribe for a generous grant that also supports our kids bike and volunteer programs in 2021.